 Bear Trust International is a 501 (c) (3) non-profit, conservation organization governed by eleven board members.
 Bear Trust’s executive director works collaboratively with governmental and non-governmental organizations and businesses to pool resources, talents, and time for the purpose of bear conservation worldwide.
 In addition, Bear Trust mentors interns and hires specific talents to successfully complete Bear Trust program goals.

 Executive Director: Dr. Melissa Reynolds-Hogland.
 Melissa has been dedicated to wildlife conservation for over 20 years.
 Melissa earned her PhD in Wildlife Sciences from Auburn University and graduated summa cum laude from Colorado State University with a bachelor’s degree in Wildlife Biology.
-She was an EPA Fellow while conducting her doctoral research on wild black bears in the Southern Appalachian Mountains.
-Melissa enjoys collaborating on cutting-edge science and has experience with GIS, GPS, ecological modeling, hierarchy theory, and population demography.
-She also greatly enjoys finding ways to translate timely data and field results into science-based education for kids of all ages around the world.
+She was an EPA Fellow while conducting her doctoral research on wild black bears in the Southern Appalachian Mountains and currently serves as an adjunct professor at Utah State University.
+With a passion for long-term sustainable conservation of wild bears and other wildlife, she values habitat protection and restoration.
+Stateside, Melissa focuses efforts on educating youth about the important role that science plays in effective wildlife conservation and works to bring real-world data and science-based education to youth, educators, the public, and decision-makers.
+Internationally, she collaborates with several IUCN bear experts to help conserve threatened and endangered bear species, focusing efforts in areas where needs are high and capacity is low.
 Before becoming the executive director of Bear Trust in 2007, Melissa worked with USGS in Colorado and Montana on ecological projects ranging from riparian ecology to avian ecology.
-Melissa is an adjunct faculty at Utah State University and serves as a founding member of the Conservation Education Committee for the International Association for Bear Research and Management (IBA).

 Social Media Outreach Director: Arthur Smid.
 Arthur manages Bear Trust’s social media outreach on Facebook and Twitter.
 Arthur is a freelance writer and illustrator who has written short stories, songs, plays, and has performed in community theater.
 Arthur has traveled through the U.S., Mexico, Belize, Guatemala, Chile, Argentina, Bolivia, Peru, Ecuador, Canada, Japan, Spain, The Czech Republic, and Germany.
 His travels have expanded his understanding of world culture and led to work as a language teacher.
 He has worked with the Madrid branch of Foster Wheeler, written stories for a news/events website, and written several children’s books (arthursmid.com).x